Head of Department: Mr M Osborne

 Syllabus Title: Sociology

-The study of sociology is a fascinating exploration of the way society works, it is the study of the world we live in and how we as individuals, groups and institutions inter-relate.
-Entry Requirements: 6 in GCSE English and Maths Future Career Option
+A-Level Sociology is a fascinating exploration of the way society works, it is the study of the world we live in and how individuals, groups and institutions inter-relate.